Raviteq/adrapid-api/source/index.html.md

 The base URL for all API requests is `http://api.adrapid.com/`.
 A set of public methods are available as specified in this document.

-### Implementation examples
-A set of example implementations is available in the [AdRapid API examples](https://github.com/Raviteq/AdRapid-API-examples) repository.
-The javascript examples in this document is using the AdRapid wrapper available in this repository.

-A separate library for frontend helpers is also available in the repository.
-Feel free to clone the repo, play around with it and pick out the best parts for your use-case.

 ### Basic description of the order workflow
 `AdRapid` is a rendering platform used for rendering a variety of `ads`.
 It supports